xmsteele/xm-labs-servicenow-emergency-change-approval/README.md

 1. Open your existing ServiceNow workflow.
 2. Go to the Flow Designer tab.
 3. Create a new Flow Canvas.
-4. Name the canvas “Emergency Change Approval”.
+4. Name the canvas "Emergency Change Approval".
 5. Click Create.
-6. From the Trigger tab, search for “ServiceNow Record Alerts”.
+6. From the Trigger tab, search for "ServiceNow Record Alerts".
-7. Drag “ServiceNow Record Alerts” onto the canvas.
+7. Drag "ServiceNow Record Alerts" onto the canvas.
-8. Double-click the “ServiceNow Record Alerts” trigger step now on the canvas.
+8. Double-click the "ServiceNow Record Alerts" trigger step now on the canvas.
-9. Select the “ServiceNow” endpoint.
+9. Select the "ServiceNow" endpoint.
 10. Select the Approvals `[sysapproval_approver]` table.
 11. Select the following output mapping sources:
       - Approver